 Your toes will need to be pointing out quite significantly for this one, around 45 degrees or so.
 Carry out the movement slowly to determine how far you can bring your knees to your chest, this will depend on flexibility.

 The narrow stance foot position is ideal for activating of your quads.
 It does have a fairly limited range of motion as you’ll find your thighs could make contact against your stomach at the bottom of the movement.

 Because of this however, you’ll likely be able to press more weight so this is a good one if you want to go that little bit heavier.

 For this one, keep your feet in the centre of the footplate and just under hip width apart with toes pointing out slightly.

-No matter what leg press machine you go for, fundamentally they all offer the user to chance to effectively target their quads, glutes and hamstrings whilst removing most of the stress on the lower back.
+No matter what one you choose, the different leg press machines all allow you to effectively target your quads, glutes and hamstrings while removing most of the stress from your lower back.

 Common in most gyms, a leg press is great for beginners allowing them to build decent leg strength and muscle size before moving over to undertake more challenging leg exercises, such as a barbell squat.